 Solve the classic problem of merging k sorted arrays of Student objects using a stable Java algorithm.
-This complete Java code merges multiple student arrays by grade while preserving stability—without modifying the Student class or calling its constructor outside main
+This complete Java code merges multiple student arrays by grade while preserving stability—without modifying the Student class or calling its constructor outside main.
+Ideal for computer science students and Java learners looking to master arrays, sorting, and custom object handling in Java.

 The